Skip to content

 public DateTime ExpiresAtUtc { get; private set; }

-public Guid?
+public string?
 RevokedByUserId { get; private set; }

 public string?
 RevokedByUserName { get; private set; }